 Which wasn’t smart, since I ended up choosing the episode with Jon Snow’s gargantuan battle against the White Walkers.
 Oh, and this particular workout calls for you to do five burpees every time someone gets speared.
 Needless to say, I gave up halfway through the scene because my legs were about to fall off, and I didn’t have a guy like Hodor handy to carry me around.

 P.S.
 It’s hard to follow an episode whilst working out

-I tried performing Fitneass‘ workout during last Sunday’s episode.
+I tried performing Fitneass‘ workout during one Sunday’s episode.
 The workout is a few years old, and the exercises were meant to correspond with things that happened in earlier episodes.
 (Like, it tells you to do five lunges every time Joffrey is on the screen, and that fool has been dead for a while).
 So I started off spending most of Season 7’s “The Spoils of War” episode not exercising much.
 But then it came to the final battle sequence, I had a long lineup of exercises and was missing parts of the scene!
 The workout plan tells you to hold a 30-second plank every time you see a flying dragon.
 Since the dragon was the focal point of the scene, I basically spent 10 minutes shaking through a plank while my abs cried for me to be done.

 And then I almost missed whatever the heck happened to Jaime Lannister.

 … oh, and I really wished I was drinking instead